mjjust31/Bunco-Breast-Cancer-Baskets/README.md

 - **Favorite Baskets**: Users can mark their favorite baskets to track which ones they might want to place their raffle tickets in later.
 - **Favorites Page**: Users can see a carousel of their favorite baskets with detailed information on each.
 - **Admin Flow**: Admins can log in to manage the baskets by adding new ones, editing existing ones, or deleting outdated ones.
 Admins also have the option to delete all baskets if necessary.
+- **Confirmation for Deleting All Baskets**: A confirmation modal ensures that an admin does not accidentally remove all baskets at once.
+- **Prevention of Undefined Errors**: The app handles edge cases where no baskets exist, preventing crashes and ensuring smooth user experience.

 ### Note:
 - **Raffle Tickets**: The app helps users track the baskets they are interested in for later use with their raffle tickets, but users are not voting on baskets.
 The main purpose is to mark baskets for future ticket placement.